 The Maasai Warrior performers visited the UK in September and October.
 The UK tours of the Warriors are separate from the Charity but are administered by two of the Charity's trustees, John Curtin and Jim Wilkie.
 The tour is a commercial venture.
 Although the tours are separate from the Charity, they do give the Charity a publicity boost.
-Some of the new sponsors were from the audience of these tours.
+Some of the new sponsors were from the audience of these tours as were some of the donations.